ducky4life/ns-login/README.md

 ## Usage (github actions)

+login.yml has been configured to run every Monday and Thursday at 1 am UTC by default

 1. [fork the repository](https://github.com/ducky4life/ns-login/fork) or copy `https://github.com/ducky4life/ns-login.git` and [import it to a private repository](https://github.com/new/import) to avoid leaking passwords in plaintext if using `nation,password` format
 2. create new action repository secret named PASSWORD with your switcher password by going to
    ```